 The Shire of Bridgetown – Greenbushes has been endorsed as a Waterwise Council since 2021, committing to investing in water efficiency technologies and progress towards reducing corporate scheme water usage.

-We can all do our bit to minimize the amount of stuff we bring into our lives and reduce how much we are wasting.
+We can all do our bit to minimise the amount of stuff we bring into our lives and reduce how much we are wasting.

 Pantry